 spell on the battle field.
 You can select healing or attack spells

-from a list and select friends or enemies with a red cursor as described above.
+from a list and select friends or enemies with a target cursor as described above.

 Once the target for the spell has been selected, be it friend or foe,